 Direct Unsubsidized: The Department of Education gives all eligible graduate students (U.S. Citizens and Permanent Residents) access to $20,500 in unsubsidized loan funds.
-This unsubsidized loan accrues interest at the 6.8% rate.
+This unsubsidized loan accrues interest at the 5.31% rate.
 Students must fill out the Free Application for Student Aid (FAFSA) to receive federal student loans.
 Most students supplement Direct Unsubsidized loans with Direct PLUS and Perkins loans.
-The Law School's FAFSA code is E00377.
+The Law School's FAFSA code is

 Alternative Loans: Alternative loans can also be used to cover the difference between the cost of attendance and other forms of financial aid that you have received.
-Like Direct PLUS loans; Alternative loans are credit-based loans and will not be made to students who have an adverse credit history.
+Like Direct PLUS loans, alternative loans are credit-based loans and will not be made to students who have an adverse credit history.
 International students may be able to borrow an alternative loan with a credit-worthy cosignor.
 For those interested in participating in our LRAP, please note that alternative loans are not eligible.

 For lender information and other questions regarding the applying for loans, please visit the Student Loan Administration.